Transonic-Integrated-AeroDesign/AeroDes/README.md

 # AeroDesign
 The original version of this software was written by Dr. Jean-Jacques Chattot in Fortran.
 This C++ implementation has been created with the permission of Dr. Chattot.

 The work done herein is based solely on the lattice-vortex sheet method outlined by Professors JJ.
-Chattot and M. Hafez [1].
+Chattot and MM.
+Hafez [1].
 The point of contact for questions should be directed to Carlos Pereyra.

 Follow the sections below for compiling and using this package.